Folate is found in a wide range of foods including vegetables, legumes, eggs, and fruit. It is also known as vitamin B-9.

 This article provides an in-depth look at recommended intake of folate, its possible health benefits, foods high in folate and any potential health risks of consuming folate.

-The recommended daily allowance (RDA) of folate is different for people of different ages, as follows:
+The recommended daily allowance (RDA) of folate is different for people of different ages,

 - 0 to 6 months: 65 mcg